 The HE Capabilities Element field, if present, contains an HE Capabilities element.
 It specifies the HE capabilities of the STA for the operating class and channel specified in the Channel Entry field of the Channel Usage element.
 It is optionally present when the Usage Mode field in the Channel Usage element indicates Noninfrastructure BSS channel switch request or Capability notification; not present otherwise.

+The HE 6 GHz Band Capabilities Element field, if present, contains an HE 6 GHz Band Capabilities element.
+It specifies the HE capabilities of the STA for the operating class and channel in the 6 GHz band that is specified in the Channel Entry field of the Channel Usage element.
+It is optionally present when the Usage Mode field in the Channel Usage element indicates Noninfrastructure BSS channel switch request or Capability notification; not present otherwise.

 11.21.15 Channel usage procedures